Meet the Chefs

 When he’s not relaxing or at the restaurant, you’ll find Justin helping out in several Downtown committees.
 Passionate about local businesses in his beloved hometown, Justin spends much of his time collaborating with other entrepreneurs to improve the downtown Dells experience.

 Although the two men can often be seen joking in the kitchen and see eye to eye on many issues, Wade takes a different approach to his recreation activities.
-He’s been a volunteer fire fighter for 6 years now and loves to help out through this public service.
+He’s been a volunteer fire fighter for 10 years now and loves to help out through this public service.
 You’ll often see Wade hang out at the fire house helping out and attending banquets and fundraisers.
-When he’s not running around saving the world, he’s at home with his new baby boy and his wife Jamie Bernander (who you’ll find at the beautiful Ishnala restaurant during the summer, which her family owns).
+When he’s not running around saving the world, he’s at home with his three children and his wife Jamie Bernander (who you’ll find at the beautiful Ishnala restaurant during the summer, which her family owns).

 Wade is the glue that helps keep the High Rock together, literally, you will find him fixing a light here or replacing a door handle there.
 Not only a head chef in the kitchen, his other duties include keeping a constant eye on the finances and inventory, all the while maintaining his fun and jovial attitude.

 The building in which High Rock is housed also has particular significance to Justin.
 This beautiful brick structure has been in the Draper family for generations.
 Justin’s dad, Denis Draper, and his grandfather, were both restaurateurs.
 It’s not rare to have a returning customer recount the days they visited Upper Crust Pizza or the Cafeteria style restaurant of Grandpa Draper from the 50s.
 Now in the safe hands of Justin and Wade, they hope to protect and further this successful restaurant legacy.